xmos/lib_display_controller/lib_display_controller/doc/rst/display_controller.rst

 The display controller library uses movable pointers to pass buffers between the client and the server.
-This means that when the client passes a buffer to the display controller then whilst the server is processing the command the client will be unable to access that buffer.
-To handle this that client sends commands using ``display_controller_read`` and ``display_controller_write``, both of which will take a movable pointer as an argument.
-To return the pointer to the client the client must call the interface from the display controller (res_buf_to_app_i) using the ``pop()`` method which will take back ownership of the pointer when the display controller server is finished processing the command.
+This means that when the client passes a buffer to the display controller the client cannot access that buffer while the server is processing the command .
+To handle this the client sends commands using ``display_controller_read`` and ``display_controller_write``, both of which take a movable pointer as an argument.
+To return the pointer to the client, the client must call the interface from the display controller (res_buf_to_app_i) using the ``pop()`` method which will take back ownership of the pointer when the display controller server is finished processing the command.